-The second important factor for us is the cost of one point per trading position.
+The second important factor for us is the cost of one point for an investment position.
 In the process of investing, it is very important to represent the value of the point, since it is in them that the size of the price movement is considered, and therefore the risks are calculated.
 You should know how badly your investment portfolio will suffer if the price goes 50 or 100 points against you, and how much you will earn if a similar movement in your direction occurs.

 In order to find out the cost of a point, you can again use our calculator built into the xStation platform.